miloopark/minpark-cs506-midterm/README.md

 ## Files

-- `midterm.py`: Main script for training the model and making predictions.
+- `midterm.ipynb`: Main script for training the model and making predictions.

 ## Usage